rlnB2022/digi-new-scoresheets/README.md

 ## Wireframes and Designs

 I went through a number of iterations on the design for the website before settling on the current version.
 I really just wanted the website to be simple to use and straight to the point.
 I used simple lined-notebooks and blank sheets of copy paper to draw out ideas.
+It wasn't until many months later that I discovered Figma, but never used on this project.

 ## Development

+To keep track of my progress and what was left to be done, I used a combination of Trello and index cards that I would write on.
+The index cards turned out to be a not-so-great idea as they would often fall off my desk and into the trash, or get mixed in with other papers, which just drove me crazy.